-For the audit of the current financial year's financial statements, we identified 10 significant components which required a full scope audit of their financial information, either because of their size or/and their risk characteristics.
+For the audit of the current financial year's financial statements, we identified 17 significant components which required either full scope audit or specific audit of their financial information, either because of their size or/and their risk characteristics.

-Out of the 10 significant components, 7 were audited by component auditors under our instructions and the remaining 3 were audited by us.
+Out of the 17 significant components, 7 were audited by component auditors under our instructions and the remaining 10 were audited by us.
 We determined the component materiality and our level of involvement in their audit necessary for us, in our professional judgement, to obtain sufficient appropriate audit evidence as a basis for our opinion on the Group's financial statements as a whole.